tobyck/crisis-lab-2024/backend/alerts/README.md

-TODO: Merge this into one module.
+TODO: Write docs for this

-Will add usage instructions when that happens.